WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 For an advanced layer of security, it is possible to install and run the Wasabi Wallet VM using a removable storage medium e.g., USB drive or SD card.
 This allows the wallet to be stored in a safe place away from the computer.

-As this is beyond the scope of this tutorial, consult the Qubes or VirtualBox user guide for details.
+As this is beyond the scope of this tutorial, consult the Qubes, VirtualBox or Whonix user guide for details.
+The [Whonix documentation](https://www.whonix.org/wiki/Documentation) in particular offers multiple pages on security, hardening and privacy techniques.

 ### Qubes Users